-JPLB publication ethics basically upholds three ethical values in publications, that is (i) Neutrality, that means being free from conflicts of interest in managing publications; (ii) Equity, that means giving authorship rights to those entitled as authors; and (iii) Honesty, that means free from duplication, fabrication, falsification and plagiarism (DF2P) in publications.
+JPLB publication ethics upholds three ethical values in publications, that is (i) Neutrality, which means being free from conflicts of interest in managing publications; (ii) Equity, which means giving authorship rights to those entitled as authors; and (iii) Honesty, that means free from duplication, fabrication, falsification, and plagiarism (DF2P) in publications.

 Duties and responsibilities of the parties involved in the process of scientific journals publications, including;

 - Determine the name of the journal, focus and scope, period of publication, and submission of accreditation.

 - Define the relationship between the publisher, editor, reviewer, and other parties in a contract.

 - Making guidelines on rules and ethical behavior for editors and reviewers.

 - Respect for confidential matters, both for contributing researchers, authors, editors, and reviewers.

 - Applying norms and provisions regarding intellectual property rights, especially copyright.

 - Review journal policies and present them to the authors, editorial board, reviewers, and readers.